mpat8121/portfolio/content/blog/remove-the-white-screen-before-the-splash-screen-in-a-flutter-app.md

 />
 ```

-The second option to change the colour of the splash screen in XCode:
+The second option is to change the colour of the splash screen in XCode:

 Open up your Flutter app in XCode and navigate to the LaunchScreen ViewController View node (see path below).